CELEBRATING HOLIਹੋਲੀ ਕੀਨੀ ਸੰਤ ਸੇਵ ॥: Holee keenee Sant sev:

 In lieu of the traditional Holi, it is said that Guru Gobind Singh Jee (the Tenth Guru of the Sikhs) revived the spirit of Holi and weaved its essence into a festival called "Holaa Mahallaa", this annual festival of Sikhs was created by Guru Gobind Singh Jee in his own way.
 At the time Guru Gobind Singh Jee introduced it, he was battling the Mughal empire and the hill kings.
 On this day, he held a military parade of the Sikhs, who came out in their best and went through a sort of mock battle at the historic township of Anandpur Sahib.
 It was to remind the people of togetherness, brotherhood, valor and defense preparedness.
 Hola is the masculine form of the feminine Holi.
 Holaa Mahallaa usually falls in March (spring season in India) a day after Holi.
 Although, initially, Anandpur Sahib played host to Holaa Mahallaa, now it is also replicated at other Gurdawara worldwide.

 The author is not a historian.
-Therefore, instead of quoting hearsay or somebody else's accounts, the following eyewitness accounts of this festival at Anandpur Sahib are based on the author's own visits to Holaa Mahallaa in his childhood, around 1950s-1960s.
+Therefore, instead of quoting hearsay or somebody else's accounts, the following eyewitness accounts of this festival at Anandpur Sahib are based on the author's own visits to Holaa Mahallaa in his childhood, approximately around 1955.

 - The festivity was observed in the entire foothills of the Shivaliks mountain, especially around the historic townships of Anandpur Sahib and Kiratpur Sahib.
 The author remembers first visiting Kiratpur Sahib, staying their overnight in the open ground with members of his group, and then proceeding to Anandpur Sahib the next day.